 Check out my resource page about introversion and some related terms.

-You’ll find definitions and assessments so you can find out for real what fits for you.
+You’ll find definitions and assessments there, so you can find out for real what fits for you.
+You might even discover other things about yourself such as being highly sensitive.

 Making Career and Business Easier for Introverts